 In doing such, if one also goes over-bound, it might lead to narcissism.
-This can lead to problems which cause too much love for one’s self leading to self-destructive acts.
+This can lead to problems that cause too much love for one’s self leading to self-destructive acts.

-During the ancient times, magicians were highly regarded as the King’s inner consul.
+During ancient times, magician archetypes were highly regarded as the King’s inner consul.
 This was perhaps because of their ability to weave and manipulate something other than the physical kingdom itself.

 Perhaps, one of the most famous figures of magicians is none other than Merlin the Wizard.
 Largely popular among the mass audience, Merlin is a beloved character who is often seen as wise and with immense magical prowess.